NovatecConsulting/boomerang-opentelemetry-plugin/README.md

         path: "",
       },
     },
-    // Use these options only for legacy configuration
+    // Use these options only for legacy configuration.
+Instead using plugins_config is recommended.
     plugins: {
       instrument_fetch: true,
       instrument_xhr: true,